 What’s really impressive is the rubber on both the sole and the toe rand.
 I know that I’ve punted rocks like an Aussie Rules champ on heat, but you wouldn’t know it from looking at the front of the boot.
 The rand is pretty big for this kind of boot (and bigger than on previous models) and paired with a firm TPU toe cap it feels positively bombproof.

 The Vibram sole isn’t particularly thick, but with only a suggestion of wear after many days of hiking, I expect the compound to have a decent innings.

 The Scarpa Kailash Trek GTX nails all the basics you’d expect it to.
 Stability and ankle support abound.
 But true performance is about the multi-day treks and it’s much harder to nail.
 Here’s how Scarpa have tackled the problems most hikers experience.

-I didn’t walk in any particularly hot conditions, but I reckon the combo of Gore-tex and relatively thin leather will be a winner in the Ausse summer.
+I didn’t walk in any particularly hot conditions.
+However, I reckon the combo of Gore-tex and relatively thin leather will be a winner in the Aussie summer.

 Don’t expect them to feel like Nikes.
 The boots feel firm underfoot.
 That’s great if that’s what you’re after (like me) but if you have softer tastes a softer inner-sole or another boot might be the go.